 Peter Greer is President and CEO of HOPE International, a global Christ-centered microenterprise development organization serving throughout Africa, Asia, Latin America, and Eastern Europe.

 Prior to joining HOPE, Peter worked internationally as a microfinance advisor in Cambodia and Zimbabwe, and served as managing director of Urwego Bank in Rwanda.

 Peter is an award-winning author and speaker, and has a passion to see the Church engage in effective missions and economic development.
 He has written The Poor Will Be Glad (with Phil Smith, 2009), The Spiritual Danger of Doing Good (with Anna Haggard, 2013), Mission Drift (with Chris Horst, 2014 and selected as a 2015 Book Award Winner from Christianity Today), Entrepreneurship for Human Flourishing (with Chris Horst, 2014), Watching Seeds Grow (with his son, Keith, 2014), The Giver and the Gift (with David Weekley, 2015), 40/40 Vision (with Greg Lafferty, 2015) Created to Flourish (with Phil Smith, 2016), and The Board and the CEO (with David Weekley, 2017).

 Currently, Peter serves as the entrepreneur-in-residence at Messiah College and as a Praxis Venture Partner.

-Brianna Lapp (executive writing assistant at HOPE International), Ashley Dickens (a regional representative of HOPE International), and Chris Horst (vice president of development at HOPE International) also contribute to this blog.
+Brianna Lapp (executive writing assistant at HOPE International), Ashley Dickens (HOPE experience facilitator), Gabby Siefert (HOPE summer intern), and Chris Horst (chief advancement officer at HOPE International) also contribute to this blog.

 Note: This is my personal blog, and its content represents my own views and opinions, not those of any other group or organization.
 In some cases, I include affiliate links when recommending books or products.